KSuljic/EEG_Studie_Demo/README.md

 ### Checkups

-We checked Responses:
+We checked Responses (good):

 ![Responses](/Results/ResponseProb.png)

-As well as Kinarm forces:
+As well as Kinarm forces for active (good) and passive movements (also good):

 ![Forces](/Results/KinarmForces.png)